-Most U.S. National Parks allow you to have pets in national parks.
+Many U.S. National Parks allow you to have pets in at least some areas of the parks.
 Of the 63 national parks, there are only two where dogs are entirely prohibited: Channel Islands in California and Isle Royale in Michigan.
 As each park has a unique experience for you, they each offer different experiences with your pet.
 Be sure to check out rules and regulations for each location to know exactly where your dog is allowed.

 In general, national parks welcome pets in developed areas, on many trails and campgrounds, and in some lodging facilities.
 Pets must be restrained either on a leash no longer than 6 feet, crated or caged.

 National Park Service (NPS) is an agency of the federal government of the United States that manages all national parks, many national monuments, and other conservation and historical properties.
 The National Park System includes all properties managed by the NPS, which have a wide variety of titles or designations, including national monuments, preserves, military parks, battlefield parks, historic sites, memorials, seashores, lakeshores, rivers, wild and scenic riverways, recreation areas, and trails system.